Linguistic Quality Checks is the process of objectively evaluating translations on the basis of a schema of error types.

 Viewing Changes Made to Translations

 As mentioned above, an error is recorded on the translation that was submitted to your workflow step.
 You can edit a translation before or after you record an error.
-You can then view the difference between the unedited translation (the translation the error is recorded on) and the edited translation (the translation that you will submit to the next step of the workflow), by clicking the downward arrow beside Translation in the error dialog.
+You can then view the difference between the unedited translation (the translation the error is recorded on) and the edited translation (the translation that you will submit to the next step of the workflow).

 The change (or diff) is highlighted for your attention and includes spaces.